Radulov, Pavelski 2 goals as Stars beat Preds 7-0 in opener

+The goalie then stopped 34 shots in his first season-opening start, and Dallas scored five power-play goals in a 7-0 win over the Nashville Predators on Friday night.

+“First game, it was emotional at the start,” said Khudobin, who later heard his name chanted by the 4,214 fans in attendance for what was his 100th career regular-season win and ninth shutout.
+“Unbelievable. … That was a special moment.”

-DALLAS (AP) — Joe Pavelski had two goals and two assists and Alexander Radulov also scored twice, helping Dallas beat the Nashville Predators 7-0 on Friday night in the Stars’ delayed season opener.
+Joe Pavelski had two goals and two assists and Alexander Radulov also scored twice for the Stars, who had a scoreless first period.
+Joel Kiviranta had a goal and an assist.

-The Stars unveiled their Western Conference championship banner, and then rolled past the Predators.
-Anton Khudobin stopped 34 shots in his first season-opening start, and Joel Kiviranta had a goal and an assist.

-Five of Dallas’ goals came in the second period, including three power-play goals and an unassisted short-handed wrist shot by Esa Lindell.
+Five of Dallas’ goals came in the second, including three on the power play and an unassisted short-handed wrist shot by Esa Lindell.

+“Too many easy shots got through and they made some nice tip plays, credit to them in that situation when they made them,” Nashville coach John Hynes said.

+“We were little out of sorts in that first period, which was to be expected, but we played through it, and Doby made the big saves,” Stars coach Rick Bowness said.
+“It was the power play that got us going in the second … 5-on-3, and then get another quick one.
+That gave everyone a huge boost.”

 The Stars were the last NHL team to open the season after their first four games, all scheduled on the road, were postponed because 17 players tested positive for COVID-19 during the abbreviated training camp.
 Only veteran forward Blake Comeau was unavailable for the first game because of COVID protocols, though the league doesn’t specify the exact reason.